 Making your own Eco-Friendly Cleaner

 Making your own eco-friendly cleaner is cost effective and easy.
 A few common household ingredients and your essential oils is all it takes.
-It’s
+It’s cheap and earth friendly.

 – 1 cup Water